Privacy commission to meet with NBI, PNP over alleged breach of 1.2M records

 The Philippines has a history of data breaches including the 2016 Commision on Elections data leak, the 2019 passport data mess involving the Department of Foreign Affairs, a 2021 breach involving 345,000 documents from the Office of the Solicitor General of the Philippines, and in 2022, the exposure of the database of the Proud Makatizen site.

 A late 2022 Philstar.com report quoted Microsoft Philippines’ national technology and security officer Dale Jose saying: “The Philippines ranked 61st out of 194 countries in the ITU Global Cybersecurity Index.
-If you probe a bit deeper, one of the pillars we need to improve on the most is organizational measures, which refer to the nation’s cybersecurity strategy and its implementation.” – Rappler.com
+If you probe a bit deeper, one of the pillars we need to improve on the most is organizational measures, which refer to the nation’s cybersecurity strategy and its implementation.” – With a report from Ralf Rivas/Rappler.com

 There are no comments yet.
 Add your comment to start the conversation.